nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 When receiving `description` and `comment` fields in the provider system:

 - Providers systems SHALL store information received in `description` and `comment` fields, supporting the character limit lengths shown above
+- Providers systems SHALL NOT truncate information received in `description` or `comment` fields
+- Providers SHALL return `description` and `comment` fields to the consumer in the response payload, as stored
 - Where a consumer sends information longer than the maximum character limits, an error SHALL be returned to the consumer
-- Providers systems SHALL NOT truncate information received in `description` or `comment` fields
 - Where there are not two suitable appointment text fields in a provider system, providers MAY concatenate `description` and `comment` (with suitable delimiters) in order to store in a single field, such that data is not lost

 #### Example request body ####